i386x/pubdocs/TeX/README.md

 1. primitive, e.g. `\baselineskip`
 1. primitive and number, e.g. `\catcode64`
 1. primitive and a more complex specifier, e.g. `\fontdimen3\tenrm`
-1. a control sequence defined by commands like `\chardef`, e.g. `\pageno`
+1. a control sequence defined by commands like `\countdef`, e.g. `\pageno`

 A value can be assigned to or retrieved from a register.
+Before the assignment the value must match the type of a register or be convertible to this type.

 There are six types of registers:
 1. number registers, e.g. `\count0`